bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-v24-bug.md

 Okay, I see.
 So there was technically an official Bitcoin Core 24 release, but that release never showed up on bitcoincore.org.
-What you do find on bitcoincore.org right now is BitcoinCore 24.0.1.
+What you do find on bitcoincore.org right now is Bitcoin Core 24.0.1.
 And this is because there was a bug in the original, technically officially released Bitcoin Core 24 release.
 Is that right?

 Sjors Provoost: 00:04:56

 Yeah, exactly.
 And when something like that happens, then the next release can be just called 24.0.1, basically not immediately 24.1.
 Because it's like a quick enough fix, basically.

-Aaron van Wirdum: 00:05:09

-Okay.

-Sjors Provoost: 00:05:09

 Probably nobody's gonna be running the old version.

 Aaron van Wirdum: 00:05:12

-Right.
-So that gets us to ...
 So first of all, there was a bug in 24, but that was not caught in the release process.
 That's why there is the release candidate process, right?